RobinBressan/regex-parser/README.md

 $generator->generate($seed = null);
 ```

-If you wish you also create directly the generator :
+If you wish you can also create directly the generator :

 ```php
 $generator = new \RegexParser\Generator\RandomGenerator::create('YOUR_REGEX');